 The military talk doesn't work for me.
 Maybe do a bit more research there.
 Isn't roger only used on the radio?

 Settings — is this reader grounded in 'real' scenes?

 A few good things.
 You need a panic room and some sensory information, such as hospital smells to begin with and cordite later on etc.

 Themes — is this reader blown away by mind-blowing philosophy or originality?

-Conclusion — a summary of how this reader personally felt about your opening.
+Conclusion — a summary of how this reader personally felt about your story.

-Thank you for sharing your opening chapter.
+Thank you for sharing your story with me.
 Good luck with your writing.